datascienceinstitute/data-media-society/projects.md

 #### Just-in-time Mobile App for Adolescent Mental Health

 This project is connected to a study at the Columbia University School of Social Work exaiming associations between adolescent mental health and physiological data, sociability metrics and self-reported daily stressors.
 The goal of this work is to use this data to inform the development of a just-in-time adaptive intervention (delivered by smart phone) to reduce mental health problems among adolescents.
-This project is seeking a student to develop a mobile app that can deliver these just-in-time interventions.
-Read more >>
+This project is seeking a student to develop a mobile app that can deliver these just-in-time interventions. (research/jit-mental-health.md)[Read more >>]

 ### Recent Projects